alex-goncharov/muutep/README.md

 #### Used stuff

-Requirements can be found in project [wiki](https://github.com/alex-goncharov/muutep/wiki/Docs-and-References).
+List of used documentaion and other resources can be found in project [wiki](https://github.com/alex-goncharov/muutep/wiki/Docs-and-References).

 ##### es rbac
 https://www.elastic.co/blog/playing-http-tricks-nginx